mirai-ana/Collectorate/README.md

 **Warning: This repository is unfit for production usage due to several security flaws.**

-This was a project I did in 2020 for my DBMS course at college.
+This was a project I did in 2020 for my DBMS course at my university.

 ## Dependencies ##
 - Flask